beerendlauwers/urbanslug.github.io/_posts/2015-08-09-Black-boy-fly-scaring-himself.md

 This post is inspired by a rap song Black Boy Fly by Kendrick Lamar and a podcast episode from [Thoughtbot].
 I hate hip hop because I think it's the most hypocritical, bastardised and commercialised genre of music ever with little or no art or true emotion in it.
-In short hiphop is consumerism in a music genre.
+In short hip hop is consumerism in a music genre.
 Pretending to not be just that.
 However, this song resonated with me.
 Here are the lyrics.

 <script src="http://ideone.com/e.js/HThTJd" type="text/javascript" ></script>

 [Thoughtbot] have a podcast called giant robots smashing into other giant robots.
 [Episode 118] also resonated with me.
-I was listening to this very episode on the night that I woke up and signed up for GSoC.
+I was listening to this very episode on the night that I woke up and signed up for the Google Summer of Code.
 I scared myself.

 ### Creating